sook-tusk/Tech_Python_within_Sublime_VSCode/README.md

 ```

 Just as in R, press `Ctrl+Enter` to send the code
-to Terminus (ipython to be executed in Terminus).
+to Terminus (ipython to be launched in Terminus).

-# Run Python code in VSCode
+# 2. Run Python code in VSCode
 To be updated